 Poinsettias get their American name from Joel Roberts Poinsett, the first U.S. ambassador to Mexico, who brought them to the states from Mexico in the early 1800s.
 They didn’t become traditional holiday decorations until the entrepreneurial Ecke family started promoting them a century later.
 Paul Ecke Jr. sent free poinsettia plants to TV studios across the country, including “The Tonight Show” and Bob Hope’s holiday specials.
 Eventually, the trend caught on, and now poinsettias are among the most popular plants sold in the U.S. Congress even declared December 12 to be National Poinsettia Day, the anniversary of Poinsett’s death.

 Want to know why we decorate Christmas trees and bake Christmas cookies?
-Check out our roundup of favorite Christmas traditions and their surprising origins.
+Here’s the history behind your favorite Christmas traditions.